BenjaminGuzman/SpineWare/README.md

 Nevertheless, `Mat#release()` is used because Garbage Collection may be late or delayed, but more important because we don't want garbage collection happening much often.
 It could slow down the application, and give the appearance there is some kind of memory leak.
 See Issue #8

+## Privacy

+Neither the images, nor the processed data (like posture analytics, hooks configuration, logs, etc...) is saved in any way, not in your computer, not in an external server. **SpineWare values your privacy**, you can check the source code to be sure.

 ## Contributors